 Both she and Jack had been elected to the House of Commons.
 One event that has struck me as unfortunate is explained.
 In one election Jack found himself in a position to help organize a coalition to take over the Conservative government.
 To prevent the decisive vote on the matter, Stephen Harper pro-rogued Parliament which in essence meant votes were suspended.
 Harper than went to the Governor-General who agreed.
 In the meantime Harper added some stimulus measures to the budget there were enough to win over the new Liberal leader, Michael Ignatieff.
 That was perhaps Ignatieff's (a man I admire) biggest mistake and we launched into years of a Stephen Harper administration.

 Ill treatment of the Chinese was another cause.
 The Chinese had been instrumental in building the Canadian Pacific Railway that united Canada.
-Many of the labourers returned to China, but some wanted to come to Canada and bring their wives and families.
+Many of the laborers returned to China, but some wanted to stay in Canada and bring their wives and families.
 A head tax was imposed and it was calculated to be $23 million dollars (equivalent to a much larger amount in today's dollars).
 In 1923 immigration was stopped completely from China.
 In 1947 after many Chinese fought for Canada in World War II immigration was legal again.
 Several governments had an opportunity to legislate some sort of restitution, but never got around to it.
 Olivia was part of a group that got a token amount of money for the few survivors of the head tax and most important to have Stephen Harper officially apologize.

 As socialists are often accused of being spendthrifts, Olivia made a point of getting involved with the budget process.
 With all her many proposals for progressive change she included the process for obtaining funds to pay for it.
 She was against across the board cuts as they too often punished those who had managed funds more carefully.
 She was also careful to protect budgets that effected the most vulnerable, children, elderly and disabled.
 She was very critical of a computer leasing deal made by the City of Toronto as it ended up costing much more than it needed to.
 A big part of the problem was that the process was not transparent.